| The Tau Cross

 revisions in the Church's Code of Canon Law or suggested by changing circumstances so the

 habit has been adapted so that it might always be suitable.
+If, after reviewing

 the origins and the successive changes in the style and color of our habit, some curious